 - Ship Register: Largest in Europe, 6th Globally.

 - OECD Convention Ratified: Yes.

-- Air Travel: Malta’s national airline, Airmalta, operates regular direct flights to 35 major European cities.
+- Air Travel: Malta’s national airline, Airmalta, operates direct flights to over 35 major European cities all year round.
 Malta is also served by low cost airlines such as RyanAir and EasyJet.
 Flight time from London or Paris is around 3 hours and just over 1 hour from Rome.